-In all the years I have been reading and researching the history of Netherthong , I had only come across a few short references to a Netherthong Brass Band.
-The search involved reading through all the local Huddersfield newspapers from 1850 onwards and I have decided to give it and the Philharmonic Band their own chapter which, in all probability, will regrettably remain short on detail.
+In all the years I have been reading and researching the history of Netherthong , I have only come across a few short references to a Netherthong Brass Band.
+My search involved reading through all the local Huddersfield newspapers from 1850 onwards and I have decided to give it and the Philharmonic Band their own chapter which, in all probability, will regrettably remain short on detail.
 The Netherthong Philharmonic Band, which appears to have been born in the late 1870s, went into abeyance in 1902-3 and was then re-born and re-formed in 1908 to be finally disbanded in about 1915.

 Netherthong Brass Band.

 I received ( May 2016 ) the above photograph from Judith Wobst, who has many ancestors with Netherthong connections.
 She said that the photograph is a Xerox of a broken picture on the back of which it says Netherthong Village Band in the 1880s.
 From looking at the instruments, I would guess it is the Brass Band rather than the Philharmonic Band.
 Because of her family connections she has been able to identify a number of the musicians.
 Martin Sykes – back row 3rd. from the right – was her grandfather.
 Joe Hallowell – front row far right – was the husband of Annice Sykes.
 Tom Sykes (?)- back row far right.
 Tom Woodhouse – front row far left – grandmother’s older brother ?.
 Walker Child – back row 4th. from the left – father of cousin Nellie Child.
 It is the oldest photograph in my history and is the most exciting showing the uniforms of the musicians with their instruments.
+It is possible, that in common with other local brass bands, their instruments could have been purchased from and repaired by T. Reynolds, instrument manufacturers of Chapel Street, Manchester.
 I finally finished reading all the newspapers from that era and my meagre findings are shown below.